ArielCosta13/DevigetChallenge/README.md

 # DevigetChallenge #
 This projects is for the Deviget Challenge

 The project will be based in:

     -Java
     -Selenium Webdriver
     -TestNG

+Will use IntelliJ as Development IDE.
+Back up tools for helping with the Page Dom Structure and locators evaluation:
+    -POM Builder
+    -Xpather

+STEPS:

 First step will be to set a working environmet to test the requirements:
        Webdriver instance managment (creation and teardown),
        Basic navigation to the url,